 - The Wait Conditions Statuses window might take a long time to display information when a large number of units whose ends are being waited for are assigned to a unit with wait conditions.
-Refer to the cautionary note in (4)(a) Wait methods for conditions with multiple units whose ends are being waited for, and try to use as few units whose ends are being waited for as possible. - To open the Jobnet Monitor window for a unit whose end is being waited for from the Wait Conditions Statuses window, you need to have JP1_AJS_Guest permission for the unit whose end is being waited for and its upper-level jobnet. - The information displayed in the Wait Conditions Statuses window and the output of the ajsshow command is always based on the waiting rules.
+Refer to the cautionary note in (5)(a) Wait methods for conditions with multiple units whose ends are being waited for, and try to use as few units whose ends are being waited for as possible. - To open the Jobnet Monitor window for a unit whose end is being waited for from the Wait Conditions Statuses window, you need to have JP1_AJS_Guest permission for the unit whose end is being waited for and its upper-level jobnet. - The information displayed in the Wait Conditions Statuses window and the output of the ajsshow command is always based on the waiting rules.
 If you intend to restart the waiting process by enabling waiting for a unit and rerunning it, you can use this information to predict how the unit will behave when the waiting process starts (for example, whether it will wait for the unit whose end is being waited for to finish executing, or start executing immediately).

 If you perform an operation that adds or deletes a generation of a unit with wait conditions or a unit whose end is being waited for, the waiting rules will select a different generation as the unit whose end is being waited for.
 This means that the generation displayed in the Wait Conditions Statuses window or the output of the ajsshow command might differ from the one that causes the wait status to transition to Wait complete.
-To ensure that the window always displays information for the true unit whose end is being waited for when the wait status changes to Wait complete, configure the system to save one day's generations of the unit with wait conditions and the unit whose end is being waited for, to ensure that the waiting rules always select the right generation of the unit whose end is being waited for.
+To ensure that the window always displays information for the true unit whose end is being waited for when the wait status changes to Wait complete, configure the system to save one day's generations of the unit with wait conditions and the unit whose end is being waited for.
 For details on waiting rules, see (2) Rules governing waiting regarding units with wait conditions and units whose ends are being waited for.